naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - `TreeParser`: For efficiently parsing large Newick trees with DendroPy
 - `PolytomyFinder`: For identifying polytomies using tree traversal
 - `OpenToLClient`: For interacting with OpenToL APIs with caching
-- `PolytomyResolver`: For resolving polytomies using OpenToL and pruning strategies
+- `PolytomyResolver`: For resolving polytomies using OpenToL and weighted pruning strategies
 - `BranchLengthOptimizer`: For computing branch lengths using IQTree or RAxML-NG
 - `SequencePlacer`: For placing sequences onto backbone trees
 - `PolytomyResolutionPipeline`: For orchestrating the entire workflow